 Table of Contents

 Private schools start at the kindergarten or elementary level and are seen as a fast track to a prestigious university.
 They have very competitive entrance requirements and procedures, including examinations and interviews for both the child and the parents.
+Fees are higher than those for public schools, but generally lower than for international schools.

 Japanese Grading System